“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 - Retain the services of a professional caregiver to help.
 Monitoring multiple meds effectively can be intimidating, and the addition of an experienced professional caregiver to give medication reminders can be extremely helpful.

-At Anthem Home Care, our care staff is always here to help seniors with properly managing medications so they’re taken exactly when and how they’re prescribed, together with an entire selection of customized in-home care services to encourage older adults to remain secure, independent, and thriving.
-Contact us at 361.643.2323 for a no cost in-home consultation to find out more about the best home health Corpus Christi, TX families trust!
+Anthem Home Care, one of the leading home care agencies in Portland, TX and the surrounding areas, is always here to help seniors with properly managing medications so they’re taken exactly when and how they’re prescribed, together with an entire selection of customized in-home care services to encourage older adults to remain secure, independent, and thriving.
+Contact us at 361.643.2323 for a no cost in-home consultation.